rovats/waltz-docker/README.md

 >The default environment is `local`, so at minimum, create `waltz-local.properties`
 >
->You can also create files for other envirnoments like `waltz-dev.properties`, `waltz-uat.properties`, `waltz-prod.properties`, depending on how many environments you have.
+>You can also create files for other environments like `waltz-dev.properties`, `waltz-uat.properties`, `waltz-prod.properties`, depending on how many environments you have.

 ## Step 2: Create Waltz Logback Config File
 Create environment specific logback config files (`waltz-logback-<env>.xml`) under `config/waltz` (you can copy from `config/waltz/waltz-logback.xml.sample`)

 >The default environment is `local`, so at minimum, create `waltz-logback-local.xml`
 >
->You can also create files for other envirnoments like `waltz-logback-dev.xml`, `waltz-logback-uat.xml`, `waltz-logback-prod.xml`, depending on how many environments you have.
+>You can also create files for other environments like `waltz-logback-dev.xml`, `waltz-logback-uat.xml`, `waltz-logback-prod.xml`, depending on how many environments you have.

 ## Step 3: Run
 ### Standard Deployment (.war on Tomcat)